ad-lightning/tags-ios-sdk-sample-app/README.md

 let boltiveMonitor = BoltiveMonitor(configuration: BoltiveConfiguration(clientId: "<your client id>", adUnitId: "<your ad unit id>", adNetwork: .GoogleAdManager))
 ```

 In the `GADBannerViewDelegate`'s `bannerViewDidReceiveAd(_ bannerView: GADBannerView)` method capture the `GADBannerView` object.
-You should also provide `BoltiveTagDetails` object, which contains such properties:
+For tracking purposes please provide `BoltiveTagDetails` object with these optional properties:
 - `adUnitId`: unique identifier for the ad unit;
 - `advertiserId`: unique identifier for the advertiser;
 - `campaignId`: unique identifier for the campaign;